Bicyclist Protests Net Neutrality By Slowing Traffic Outside the FCC Building - Slashdot

 I'm more concerned with people here in the U.S., not Europe.
 I know damned well that pretty much anywhere in Europe, I'd be treated with orders of magnitude more respect, as a cyclist, than I am here in the U.S..
 So I'm really speaking to U.S. readers, not EU readers, okay?
 By the way anti-cyclist types here in the U.S. don't care if it's EU cyclists or U.S. cyclists, they're haters one way or another.

 1) Our car culture means that outside of urban areas and college campuses, riding a bike for your daily commute is generally looked down upon.
 A common attitude is... why ride for 30 minutes when you can drive less than 10 and arrive to work without breaking a sweat?
-Clearly if you had enough money and prestige, you'd
+Clearly if you had enough money and prestige, you'd buy a car.

+2) When it comes to infrastructure planning in suburbs and rural areas, bikes are generally left out of the picture, so it's uncommon to see things like dedicated bike lanes or even a place to lock up your bike at your destination.
+Our state senator even went on the record as saying that he strongly opposes spending any money to build greenways or bike lanes, because he feels that funds would be better spent on roads that carry vehicles full of goods which, apparently, boost commerce.
+This means that more bikes are forced onto lanes shared by cars.

+3) Quite a few recreational cyclists have taken the mantra "share the road" to such an extreme that they feel their right to ride on the roadways means that they're entitled to act like complete assholes to car drivers.
+This means doing things like intentionally impeding traffic by riding in the center of the lane in the name of "safety" (that car might hit you as it passes, so be sure it doesn't get a chance to), blowing through stop signs and traffic lights (you can't let that red light slow down your cadence), and refusing to use pullout lanes where they are available (because god forbid you have to stop and unclip while you wait for all that piled up traffic to go by).
+Now, I'm into road cycling myself, and I can say that it's only a very small percentage of cyclists who act this way, but the actions of a few give a reputation to the whole bunch.

 Re: (Score:2)